 - ¾ cup 180 ml mayonnaise

-- 4 tablespoons 60 ml pumpkin seeds, preferably roasted
+- 4 tbsp 60 ml pumpkin seeds, preferably roasted

 - Preheat the oven to 400°F (200°C).
 Peel the pumpkin and cut the flesh into cubes.
 Do the same with the rutabaga.
 Peel the shallot and cut into wedges.
 Peel the garlic cloves.

 - Put everything in a baking dish.
 Add olive oil, salt and pepper.

 - Roast in the oven for 25-30 minutes.
 As an alternative, you can also fry on medium heat in a large pan until the pumpkin and the turnip are soft.

 - Place the roasted vegetables in a pot.
 Add vegetable stock or water, and bring to a boil.
 Let simmer for a couple of minutes.
 Remove from the stove.